sharekey/meteor-vite/README.md

 But do be careful with this - any code that's imported by both your Vite config's [`clientEntry`](#example-with-vue) and your Meteor `mainModule.client` may lead to the code being included twice in your final production bundle.

+To avoid any confusion between the two, we recommend that you name your entry modules in a way that makes it clear which part is imported where.
+See [Application Structure](#application-structure) for a recommended naming scheme.

 ## Meteor build plugins
 Meteor-Vite is more or less a replacement for Meteor's entire build system.
 Standard minifier packages and other Meteor-ecosystem build plugins are no longer necessary, you can now lean on the much larger and widely adopted Vite